dfelinto/blender-manual/manual/render/eevee/lighting.rst

    with an evenly distributed shadow precision.

 Count
    Number of cascades to use.
-More cascades means better precision but a lower update rate.
+More cascades means better shadow precision but a lower update rate.

 Fade
-   Fade transition area between two cascades.
-   Higher values means less overall resolution because cascades need to overlap.
+   When the Fade is greater than 0, the size of each cascade (distance interval) is increased so that neighboring cascades overlap.
+   Then a fade is applied in the overlapping region to provide a smooth transition between cascades.
+   Higher values mean the cascade's size is increased more, which decreases the available shadow resolution inside the cascade since some of it is used in the overlapping region.

 Max Distance
-   Distance away from the view origin (or camera origin if in camera view) to cover by the cascade.
+   Distance away from the view origin (or camera origin if in camera view) to cover by the cascades.
    If the view far clip distance is lower than Max Distance, the view far clip distance will be used.
    Only works in perspective view.